Homemade natural sunscreen anyone?

 flym: I guess mineral makeup by itself would offer some protection so I doubt if anyone mixes the stuff with moisturizer.
 But typically, it’s about SFF8 or SFP 15.
 Not that high.

-4. prettybeautiful Says:
+4. prettybeautiful says:

 well, i wouldn’t DIY my sunscreen as well, i believe the market ones are definitely more reliable than what i can do.

-prettybeautiful: I know what you mean. ;) I’ll be worried about overheating or over calculating the portions.
+prettybeautiful: I know what you mean. ?
+I’ll be worried about overheating or over calculating the portions.

-5. chenyze Says:
+5. chenyze says:

 do you happen to know if the ingredients are available here and where?

-chenyze: Try the two local online shops I’ve listed in my entry: http://www.vivawoman.net/2008/08/12/keen-on-homemade-diy-skin-care/
+chenyze: Try the two local online shops I’ve listed in my entry: https://www.vivawoman.net/2008/08/12/keen-on-homemade-diy-skin-care/

 They have some of the ingredients, but maybe not all.

-6. kat Says:
+6. kat says:

 when i read “borax” as an ingredient in this sunscreen recipe i freaked out!
 Maybe because that ingredient is banned in the u.s.?